 We use the following cookies:

-Analytical/performance cookies.
-They allow us to recognise and count the number of users and visitors and to see how they move around our Sites when using them.
+o Analytical/performance cookies.
+They allow us to recognise and count the number of visitors and to see how visitors move around our Sites when they are using it.
 This helps us to improve the way our Sites work, for example, by ensuring that users are finding what they are looking for easily.

-Functionality cookies.
+o Functionality cookies.
 These are used to recognise you when you return to our Sites.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

-Targeting cookies.
+o Targeting cookies.
 These cookies record your visit to our Sites, the pages you have visited and the links you have followed.
-We will use this information to make our Sites and the content displayed more relevant to your interests.
+We will use this information to make our Sites and any advertising displayed more relevant to your interests.
 We may also share this information with third parties for this purpose.